okard/spaceg/doc/gameplay.md

 can trade with other races, can be conqueror, give the order to research new technology.
 But something mysterious happens in the universe are you able to stand your destiny?

 The game happens on a 2d space map.
 Story is important, so a lot of dialogs.
 Mainly controlled by mouse.
+All things are handled in realtime.
+Problematic aspect of handling multiple fleets related to mission system, possible to handle multiple missions at the same time with multiple fleets?

+## Resource System

+Meta resource system, similiar to browser games resources can be used for update production facilities, each planet is limited, new planets can be used through diplomatics when already colonized or with special ships.

 ## Entities on Map